tundish/turberfield-ipc/turberfield/ipc/doc/message.rst

 transmission.
 The messages get passed around with a header of routing and flow control information.

-The format of messages on the wire is UTF-8 encoded RSON_, which is a variant of JSON with some extra features.

-The :py:mod:`message <turberfield.ipc.message>` module provides a mechanism by which you can register your own application classes for encapsulation in these messages.
+You'll need to register your application classes for encapsulation in these messages.

 Defined types